-The Institute for Innovation in Education (IIE) at American University takes an interdisciplinary approach in its pursuit of conducting educational and translational research and administering research-informed professional development initiatives with the goal of improving teaching and learning in Washington, DC, and beyond.
-IIE researchers study educational policies and practices using a wide-ranging set of methodological and analytical approaches to the study of educational policies and practices broadly.
-The complex contexts of learners, schools, and communities call for cross-disciplinary research by investigators from varied backgrounds with a scientific understanding of the processes, policies, and practices in education.
+The Institute for Innovation in Education (IIE) conducts educational and translational research and administers research-informed professional development initiatives to improve teaching and learning in Washington, DC and beyond.
+Projects support and engage teachers as they affirm, benefit, respect, and value traditionally underrepresented student groups(including racially marginalized students and students with disabilities).
+We apply a wide-ranging set of methodological and analytical approaches to the study of educational policies and practices broadly.
+It is our belief that complex contexts of learners, schools, and communities call for cross-disciplinary research by investigators from varied backgrounds with a scientific understanding of the processes, policies, and practices in education.
+Researchers partner with practitioners to study educational policies and interventions and emphasize a cross-disciplinary approach to understand the complex context of learners, schools, and communities.
+Current initiatives include partnerships in early literacy intervention, STEM teacher preparation and retention, teacher wellness, and inclusive education.

 Early Literacy Intervention Leaders Program

 Apply now for the Early Literacy Intervention Leaders Program (ELI Leads).
 This program provides funding for eight doctoral candidates in the School of Education's EdD in Education Policy and Leadership.
 In partnership with DC Public Schools, the project team will support ELI Leads scholars as they work to improve early reading outcomes for DC students.
 The scholars will gain the practical skills and leadership competencies necessary to prevent and remediate reading difficulties.
 Beyond coursework, the program includes three residencies, an internship in DC Public Schools, and a problem of practice dissertation focused on a real-world challenge in early literacy and special education.
 For more information, please visit the ELI Leads webpage.
-The application deadline is May 10, 2020.
+The application deadline for a fall 2021 start is January 29, 2021.

 The IIE’s work in special education teaching and learning focuses on the study of teachers’ interaction with learners and how they integrate evidence-based practices into the classroom.
 For the past three years, the IIE faculty and staff have partnered with the D.C.
 Office of the Superintendent of Education to implement the Leadership Institute in Secondary Special Education (LISSE).
 This intensive professional development program provides DC teachers with the resources and supports to develop leadership skills aimed at supporting the use of evidence-based practices to integrate college and career readiness, common core, and Individualized Education Program goals within the curriculum for secondary students with disabilities.